 Study design

 This study was a qualitative study involving focus groups.
-Advantages of qualitative studies to complement quantitative research include their narrative, open-ended and holistic nature.77 Focus groups facilitate a permissive, non-threatening environment;41 synergy and spontaneity;42 and greater elaboration relative to individual interviews.43 The study received a favourable ethical opinion from the same NRES as in the trial (London Stanmore; 12/LO/1145).
+Advantages of qualitative studies to complement quantitative research include their narrative, open-ended and holistic nature.77 Focus groups facilitate a permissive, non-threatening environment amongst peers;41 synergy and spontaneity between interacting participants;42 and greater elaboration as a consequence, relative to individual interviews.43 The study received a favourable ethical opinion from the same NRES as in the trial (London Stanmore; 12/LO/1145).

 Participants

-Participants were patients allocated to the intervention group in the EPOS trial.
+Participants were patients allocated to the intervention group in the EPOS trial, who had passed the point of six-month follow up.
 All patients who had consented to being invited to a focus group upon enrolment in the trial were approached, with 19 patients agreeing to a total of five focus groups.
 Patients were allocated to groups based on their availability, and were diverse with respect to age, gender and ethnicity across groups.
 Four of the groups had four participants each, with the fifth group having three participants.
 Written informed consent was obtained upon their enrolment in the trial, with no participants withdrawing their consent during the group.

 Procedure and data collection

 A semi-structured interview schedule was developed by the research team (see Appendix 8).
 This was piloted with a service user reference group consisting of three service users with experience of psychosis and treatment in a CMHT, and subsequently refined.
 The groups were conducted throughout 2013.
 Each group lasted between an hour and an hour and a half.
 All groups were conducted by an experienced facilitator and co-facilitator, audio-recorded and later transcribed verbatim.
 After the transcripts were completed, audio-recordings were destroyed.
 Patient participants received £20 for participation and their travel expenses were reimbursed.
-Following the fifth patient focus group, the research team agreed that data saturation had been reached.
+Following the fifth patient focus group, the research team agreed that data saturation had been reached given that an initial review of the transcripts showed that similar data had arisen across the five sessions.

 Analysis